mangelma/Agent-based-production-system/README.md

 # Agent-based control of a production system
 NodeJS based assignment work for the TUT course Distributed Automation Systems

+Use:
+-Start the FASTory simulator first
+-runTheSystem.bat
+-open http://localhost:4099/ to make orders

 ```javascript
 // orderInterface.js can be used to send this message
 // Using only parts and colors should work, but better to send also destination, hasPaper and rfid